 Meeting Place/Put-In: Cutright Public Access Site.
 This is about 2 hours from the intersection of Hwy 37 and I-465 on the southeast side of Indianapolis.
 (Google Map)

 Directions to Meeting Place: Take Hwy 446 south from Hwy 46 on the east side of Bloomington to the Lake Monroe causeway.
-Cutright is the first turn on your left immediately after you cross the lake causeway.
-We will assemble on the shoreline immediately east of the first boat ramp that you come to after leaving Hwy 446.
+Cutright is the first turn on your left immediately after you cross the causeway.
+Go to the first boat ramp that you come to after leaving Hwy 446.

 What to Bring: Bring your paddling gear, spray skirt, camping gear, food for lunch, dinner, and breakfast, and warm clothes.
 You should also bring drinking water with you.
 We will be camping from our boats and you will have to pack all of your gear and food in your boat, so plan accordingly.

-Be sure to have a 2017 Indiana DNR Boat Permit.
-You may be able to pick one up on the way to the meeting place, either at the DNR headquarter office on Hwy 446 on the north side of the entrance to the Paynetown SRA or at the gatehouse for the Paynetown SRA.
-In mid-March the trip sponsor was told the DNR office and gatehouse would likely be open all Saturdays in April, so you should call the office (812-837-9546) during the week before to confirm.
-You can also purchase permits online at the DNR website.
+Be sure to have a 2019 Indiana DNR Nonmotorized Boat Permit.
+You should be able to pick one up on the way to the meeting place, either at the DNR headquarter on Hwy 446 on the north side of the entrance to the Paynetown SRA or at the gate for the Paynetown SRA.

-Required Equipment: Wet suits or dry suits are strongly recommended.
-Due to potentially rough lake conditions, spray skirts, safety equipment, and sea kayaks with fore and aft bulkheads are required.
+Required Equipment: Depending on the temperatures, wet suits or dry suits are recommended.
+Due to potentially rough lake conditions, spray skirts, safety equipment, and sea/touring kayaks with fore and aft bulkheads are required.

 Sunday: We are flexible here.
 We could return to Cutright as early as 10:00 am and drop off people who have to take off.
-We’ll figure this out Saturday night depending on how far people want to paddle on Sunday and when people have get home
+We’ll talk and figure this out Saturday night depending on how far people want to paddle on Sunday and when people have get home.

-Contact information: Kevin Dogan, firstname.lastname@example.org Please contact me by 7:00 pm on the Thursday before the trip if you want to come.
-It is important that I have way to reach all persons intending to participate on all or part of this trip.
-I will be monitoring weather forecasts prior to the trip and I will notify people who have contacted me if there will be changes to or cancelation of the trip due to the expected weather.
+Contact information: Jim Sprandel, email@example.com.
+Please contact me by 7:00 pm on the Thursday before the trip if you want to come.
+Be sure to contact me since I will monitor weather forecasts prior to the trip and I will let the people who have contacted me know if there will be changes to or cancelation of the trip due to the expected conditions.